Kimi450/ubuntu_server/README.md

   - Setup Grafana
     - Change the default login details

     - Add the recommended charts

   - Setup Jellyfin
     - Setting up a login

     - Point Jellyfin to use the directories mentioned in the playbooks for shows and movies.
       - By default, on the Jellyfin pod, the directories it will be:
         ```
         /media/data/shows
         /media/data/movies
         ```

     - Add any other config required.

   - Setup qBittorrent
     - Change the default login details

     - Set default download location to one the mentioned directories (or make sure to put it in the right directory when downloading for ease)
       - Recommend using ``/media/data/``

     - Set seeding limits
       - Recommend seeding limits for when seeding ratio hits "0".
 It is under ``Options > BitTorrent``

     - Set torrent download/upload limits
      - Recommended to keep 6 active torrents/downloads and 0 uploads.
 It is under ``Options > BitTorrent``

   - Setup Jackett
-    - Add all the indexers you wish to use.
+    - Add all the indexers you wish to use, some good ones listed below
+      - 1337x
+      - ETTV
+      - Isohunt2
+      - iTorrent
+      - kickasstorrents.to
+      - kickasstorrents.ws
+      - LimeTorrents
+      - RARBG
+      - RuTracker.RU
+      - The Pirate Bay
+      - Torlock
+      - TorrentGalaxy
+      - TorrentProject2
+      - YourBittorrent
+      - YTS
+      - Zooqle

     - Make a note of the API key

   - Setup Radarr/Sonarr
     - Go to ``Settings`` and click on ``Show Advanced``

     - Go to ``Settings > Indexers > Add > Torznab > Custom``
       - Add the URL: ``http://jackett:9117``
       - Add the API Path: ``/api/v2.0/indexers/all/results/torznab``